 This yearbook is intended to provide information on the international MSc/PhD Molecular Biology Program in Göttingen, Germany, which was established in the year 2000 as a joint venture of the University of Göttingen and its non-university partners.
 It is also supported by the Max Planck Society as an International Max Planck Research School (IMPRS).
-In addition to general information on the program, the yearbook introduces the MSc students of the 2018/19 class, the faculty members, the program committee and the coordination team.
+In addition to general information on the program, the yearbook introduces the MSc students of the 2019/20 class, the faculty members, the program committee and the coordination team.

-The program belongs to the Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences (GGNB), which is funded by the Excellence Initiative of the German Federal and State Governments.
+The program is a member of the Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences (GGNB), which was supported by the Excellence Initiative of the German Federal and State Governments until the expiration of its funding line for graduate schools.
+The GGNB is now stably financed by the University in cooperation with its partners on te Göttingen Campus.
 It is offered by the Göttingen Center for Molecular Biosciences (GZMB), the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, and the Leibniz Institute of Primate Research (German Primate Center).
 Further to their active participation in the Molecular Biology Program and the research activities of the GZMB, the above-mentioned partners closely cooperate in several research alliances, collaborative research centers, and interdisciplinary doctoral programs.